crawles/markdown_preview/readme_example.md

 sql_magic
 =========

-Jupyter magic for writing SQL to interact with Spark and SQL databases.
+sql_magic is Jupyter magic for writing SQL to interact with Spark (or Hive) and relational databases.
 Query results are saved directly to a Pandas dataframe.

 ```
 %%readsql df_result